Bon Jovi guitarist Sambora leaves tour due to 'personal issues'

 NEW YORK Just over a decade ago, CBS Corp accelerated its push to own more of the shows it broadcasts, rather than licensing them from studios.

-"Thank you everyone for your concern," Sambora said on Twitter.
-"I'm well, but had to stay in LA to take care of a personal matter.
-Love you all and see you very soon."

-Sambora, 53, who spent time in rehab in 2007 and 2011 for alcohol and prescription drug abuse, was not included at Bon Jovi's performance in Calgary, Alberta, on Tuesday and the band said he would miss a run of North America concerts.
+NEW YORK Bon Jovi guitarist Richie Sambora, who has done stints in rehab for problems with alcohol, has dropped out of the current leg of the band's tour for "personal issues," the band said on its website on Wednesday.

 "Due to personal issues, Richie Sambora will not be performing on this upcoming leg.
-All shows will go on as scheduled," said a statement on the band's website on Wednesday, offering no other details or when Sambora might resume performing.
+All shows will go on as scheduled," the posting said, offering no other details or when Sambora might resume performing.

-Celebrity website TMZ.com, citing unnamed sources connected to the band, said Sambora's absence was due to long-running tension between the guitarist and singer Jon Bon Jovi.
+Sambora, 53, spent time in rehab in 2007 and 2011, and the band did its 2011 North American and European tour without him.

-Bon Jovi is scheduled to perform this week in Edmonton, Alberta, and Winnipeg, Manitoba, and St. Paul, Minnesota, on Sunday.
+Bon Jovi is scheduled to perform this week in Edmonton, Alberta, and Winnipeg, Manitoba, and St. Paul, Minn. on Sunday.

 The "Because We Can" tour's April dates include Los Angeles, Denver, Las Vegas and other cities before international appearances kick off on May 7 in Capetown, South Africa.